Viicos/jsonlogic/docs/source/usage/index.rst

 Note that because this method is defined recursively, the retun type annotation is the union of :class:`~jsonlogic.core.Operator` and :data:`~jsonlogic.typing.JSONLogicPrimitive`.
-Using an :keyword:`assert` statement might help.
+Using an :keyword:`assert` statement or :func:`~typing.cast` call might help your type checker.

 .. warning::